RobinSchuetgens/moodle_vg_bild-kunst_erhebung/README.md

 Corresponding variables ``{VAR}`` will get populated with ``.env`` variables.

 ## Copying
-This script gets all files and copies them into the working directory sorted by author and course id.
+This script gets all files (or a specified random sample) and copies them into the working directory sorted by author and course name.
+The script can select a random sample size as well as a max_file_size that should get copied.
 ```
 ──export
   ├──author name
-  │  ├──id of first course
+  │  ├──course name
   │  │  ├──file 1
   │  │  └──file 2
-  │  └──id of second course
+  │  └──course name
   │     └──file 1
   ├──author name
-  │  └──id of first course
+  │  └──course name
   │     └──file 1
   ...
 ```

 ## Statistics
-Moreover this script counts all mime-types and provides a json file that contains these values.
+Moreover this script provides some statistics about mime-types and file, author and course counts.

 ## Usage
 This script is used in a python virtualenv.
-After virtualenv creation all requirements can be installed via ``pip install -r requirements.txt``.
+Inside the virtual environment all requirements can be installed via ``pip install -r requirements.txt``.
 Afterwards the ``.env-sample`` has to be copied to ``.env`` and at least provide the following environment variables: